microsoft/service-fabric-observer/Documentation/Plugins.md

 - ./Build-FabricObserver.ps1
 - ./Build-NugetPackages.ps1
-- Create a new .NET Core 3.1 library project, reference the nupkg you want:
+- Create a new .NET Core 3.1 library project, install the nupkg you need for your target OS:

 	Target OS - Framework-dependent  = .NET Core 3.1 is already installed on target server